mastermeric/SPORTRADAR-DEMO/README.md

 ## Known Issues :
 - [x] Multi-threaded usage need to be maintained.
-(Static memory list is used which is open to risks in concurrency)
+(Static memory lists are open to risks in concurrency)
 - [x] A database will be betetr solution instead of in-memory collection (To do maintainable Sorting/Filtering etc)